elhowm/Patterns-on-Ruby/README.md

 For MVC you need database with table 'users' and columns: login, first_name, last_name, father_name

 Like in https://github.com/elhowm/Toaster-on-Rails
-And configure connection in MVC/run.rb(line: 4)
+and configure connection in MVC/run.rb(line: 4)